Cystitis and antibiotics, It’s a complex relationship

 Cystitis is usually a mild, albeit painful, sign that the whole body needs attention, not just the elimination system.
 Responding to this signal in a way that encompasses immediate and long-term health can have a positive impact on your wellbeing.

-To discover more about putting cystitis behind you and getting your health back on track the natural way, visit Pee Sting.
+To discover more about putting cystitis behind you and getting your health back on track the natural way, visit our learning centre.